-Victorian London was the largest, most fashionable, and most prosperous city in the world; vibrant and flourishing it was the hub of commerce from around the globe the streets of which it was said were paved with gold – but it had a dark and sinister underbelly.
+Victorian London was the largest, most fashionable, and most prosperous city in the world.
+A vibrant and flourishing place it was the hub of commerce from around the Empire the streets of which it was said were paved with gold.
+But it had a dark and sinister underbelly.

 Whereas the residents of the West End luxuriated in their wealth, attended their clubs, visited the theatre, and were waited upon by servants within walking distance of the peacock pomposity of gilded grandiloquence lay the East End a violent place of filth, squalor, starvation, and degradation.
 A place in the popular Victorian imagination of beggars, drunkards, opium addicts, prostitutes, and thieves.
 Somewhere best forgotten about let alone visited.